ElektraInitiative/libelektra/src/plugins/rename/README.md

 #### Operation

-The cut operation can be used to strip parts of a keys name.
+The cut operation can be used to strip parts of a key’s name.
 The cut operation is able to cut anything below the path of the parent key.
 A renamed key may even replace the parent key.
 For example consider a KeySet with the parent key `user/config`.
 If the KeySet contained a key with the name `user/config/with/long/path/key1`, the cut operation would be able to strip the following key name parts: